ginanjarprabowo14/SIAPMobile/README.md

 1. There's 2 android project named SIAPMVPDEV and SIAPNONMVP.<br>
 2. SIAPMVPDEV is a stable version of application, developed with MVP Design Pattern.<br>
-3. SIAPNONMVP is application that has been created for research needs.<br>
+3. SIAPNONMVP is an application that has been created for research needs.<br>
 4. siapservice folder is a web service used by application.<br>
 5. db_loginRegister.sql file is a database used by web service.